 Figure 4 shows the regional distribution of the bottom areas where oxygen concentrations are below the critical level of 2 ml/l.
 The spatial change over time follows the changes discussed above.
 The large saltwater inflows during 1993 and 1994 oxygenated the bottom waters in the Baltic Proper.
 However, due to the lack of any further inflow events and the strong stratification built up by the inflows, the oxygen levels decrease again due to a too large sedimentation of organic material in comparison to the oxygen transported into the deep waters.
-This process has been repeated with the winter 2002-3 inflows, though ventilation of the deep basins has not extended beyond the East Gotland Basin.
+This process was repeated with the winter 2002-3 inflows, though at a smaller scale.
+The Northern Baltic Proper and Gulf of Finland now appear to have benefited from this ventilation (although this judgment is based on few data points).
+Conditions in both the East and West Gotland Basins have worsened.